Fiction » Fantasy »

 Zaeden kicked Ryne's feet off of his chair and plopped down with a sigh.
 He glanced at his friend, taking in his features.

 Ryne rolled his eyes as he glanced at him.
+The pilot's gaze was alert and he looked healthy.
 "Yes."

 "What's that?"
-Ryne's deep voice asked, bringing him out of his thoughts.
+Ryne's deep, gruff voice bought him out of his thoughts.

 "What?... oh this."
 Zaeden placed the basket on his knees and pulled the cloth of to uncover the items inside.
 "Went to a Healer yesterda-"

 "Zaeden..."
-Ryne growled but stopped when Zaeden held up a hand.
+Ryne growled, stopping when Zaeden held up a hand.

-Ryne shook his head, his scowl deepening and his features blaring annoyance, but he remained silent.
+Ryne shook his head, his scowl deepening, but he remained silent.

 Zaeden held up a vial of green potion.
-"You obviously know what this is, there is six of these little buggers."
+"You obviously know what this is.
+There are six of these little buggers."

-"She thinks it might be because you take too many, space them out and they might."
+"She thinks it could be because you take too many, space them out and they might."

 "Doubt it."